minhlamvn/minhlamvn.github.io/index.md

 A mobile app to manage and track book collections:
 - Flutter & Dart frontend
 - Firebase backend
-- Features: add books, manage reading status, search, and organize collections.
+- Features: Chose Firebase to rapidly deploy a scalable, serverless backend, allowing the Flutter front-end to focus purely on state management and native mobile UX.

 ---